ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 for the application.
 For example, if an application asks for reliable data transfer, choosing a transport protocol such as UDP, which does not have this feature, will break the application's functionality.
-On the other hand, the option to not require checksums when receiving an individual Content can help optimize for low latency, but if not present, it will most likely not break the fundamental assumptions of the application.
+On the other hand, the option to not require checksums when receiving an individual Message can help optimize for low latency, but if not present, it will most likely not break the fundamental assumptions of the application.
 Moreover, there can be conflicts between parameters set by the application: If multiple features are requested which are offered by different protocols, it may not be possible to satisfy all requirements.
-Consequently, a transport system must prioritize Transport Parameters and consider the relevant trade-offs, see also {{?TAPS-MINSET=I-D.ietf-taps-minset}}.
+Consequently, a transport system must prioritize Transport Parameters and consider the relevant trade-offs, see also {{I-D.ietf-taps-minset}}.

 Default preference levels and possible combinations of Transport Parameters and preference levels are specified in {{appendix-preferences}}.